This policy describes the reader services the Library provides and how staff are expected to deliver them.

 - Up to one hour of research on most enquiries.
 We may spend more time on enquiries which require researching materials unique to the National Library.

 Our response time

-For enquiries which require researching materials unique to our Library, we may negotiate a longer response time with you.
+For enquiries which require researching materials unique to our Library, we may spend more time and negotiate a longer response time with you.

-When responding to enquiries, we make reasonable and diligent efforts within our service guidelines to obtain accurate information from authoritative sources, including online databases.
+When responding to enquiries, reasonable and diligent efforts are made within our service guidelines to obtain accurate information from authoritative sources, including online databases.
 Information is provided in adherence with copyright legislation and, unless specifically stated in writing, there is no attempt at analysis.

 Our Book a Librarian consultation service

-You may make an appointment of up to one hour with a librarian or curator if you require personalised professional guidance about
+Appointments of up to one hour with a librarian or curator can be booked if you require personalised professional guidance about

-- resources in the Library's collection that are relevant to your research, or
+- resources in the Library's collection that are relevant to your research

 - research strategies and methodologies suitable for your specific research.